Someshdiwan/JavaEvolution-Learning-Growing-Mastering/Section13AbstractClasses/src/Abstract.md

 An abstract class in Java can contain both abstract and concrete methods.
-This is one of the key features that distinguishes abstract classes from interfaces (prior to Java 8).
+This is one of the key features that distinguish abstract classes from interfaces (prior to Java 8).

 An abstract class can have any of the following:
 1. Abstract methods (methods without a body)
 2. Concrete methods (methods with a body)
 3. Instance variables